-To evaluate the influence of note rearranging on knowledge acquisition as well as the usability of Pen Memo, we referred to the ISO9241-11 document issued by the International Organization for Standardization.
-According to ISO9241-11, usability is a measure of the extent to which a product can be used by specified users to achieve specified goals with effectiveness, efficiency, and satisfaction in a specified context of use.
-The effectiveness, efficiency, and satisfaction are described as "Accuracy and completeness with which users achieve specified goals," "Resources expended in relation to the accuracy and completeness with which users achieve goals," and "Freedom from discomfort, and positive attitudes towards the use of the product" respectively [11].
-To apply ISO9241-11 to our objective, we considered that the specified goal is to remember the contents of lecture, and the specified context of use is to review by browsing and annotating to note.
-Also we respectively adopted a remembrance test score as accuracy, time spent on note rearranging as resources consumed, and questionnaire survey as positive attitude towards the achievement of goals.
-We decided these items correspond to the effectiveness, efficiency, and satisfaction in our experiment.
+Design To evaluate the influence of note rearranging on knowledge acquisition as well as the usability of Pen Memo, we referred to the ISO9241-11 document issued by the International Organization for Standardization.
+According to ISO9241-11, usability is a measure of the extent to which a product can be used by specified users to achieve specified goals with effectiveness, efficiency, and satisfaction in a specified context of use (ISO/TC 159 Ergonomics, 1998).
+The effectiveness, efficiency, and satisfaction can be respectively measured as the accuracy, resources consumed, and positive attitude towards the achievement of goals.
+We evaluated the usability of Pen Memo with the following methods.